qmk/qmk_firmware/keyboards/lily58/keymaps/druotoni/readme.md

 ## Idle animation

 The Copland OS is still in beta test.
-After a while, some visual glitches could occur.
+After a while, some visual glitches will occur.

 ![Idle animation](https://imgur.com/eKZ7qgC.gif)

 ## Shutdown animation
 The Navi runs in sleep mode after 10 seconds in Idle mode.
-A nice (and to difficult for me to render in a gif) animation is run.
+A nice (and difficul to render in a gif) animation is run.
 The OLED display turns off.

 # How to build & flash